 Email Marlo Obera

 Marlo Obera is a native Texan that settled in Princeton with his family in late 2014.
-Marlo has been married 16 years to his wife, Brenda, and they share 6 children and 4 grandchildren.
-He quickly fell in love with Princeton and had a desire to get involved.
+Marlo has been married for 16 years to his wife, Brenda, and they share 6 children and 4 grandchildren.
+He quickly fell in love with Princeton and had the desire to get involved.

 Marlo has a love for people, service, and community.
 He's volunteered in several community efforts over the years.
-He's was also appointed to the Board of Directors for the North Texas Municipal Water District and the Princeton Planning and Zoning Committee.
-He plans to continue to actively serve the community through his term as city councilman.
+He was also appointed to the Board of Directors for the North Texas Municipal Water District and the Princeton Planning and Zoning Committee.
+He plans to continue actively serving the community throughout his term as a city council member.

 Email Bryan Washington

 Bryan's background includes senior management roles in a variety of industries such as food and beverage, hospitality, family entertainment and health and fitness.
-When he is not training the next boxing champion, Bryan consults various other small business owners all over the country.
+When he is not training the next boxing champion, Bryan consults various other small business owners nationwide.

-Bryan's time and dedication to our community is endless and shows his passion for the city.
+Bryan's time and dedication to our community are endless, showing his passion for the city.
 His reasons for serving on the city council are simple: to impact the growth and development of this wonderful city that he and his family plan to call home for many years to come.